Andranik-Arakelyan/AObyte-Post-app/README.md

 # AObyte-Post-app
-This is a posts app, where you can add a post, comment posts, and more
+This is a posts app, where you can sign up, log in, view and add posts, comment posts, and more

 ## Table of Contents